NLnetLabs/rpki-doc/source/krill/multi-user/openid-connect-provider.rst

     :width: 100%
     :alt: Azure ActiveDirectory login screen

-    Using Azure Active Directory credentials to access Krill
+    Using Azure Active Directory as an OpenID Connect provider with Krill

 To use OpenID Connect Users in Krill you will either need to run your own OpenID Connect provider or use one provided by a 3rd party service